BILL ANALYSIS

 Protect Infant Formula from Contamination Act

-S272 (Protect Infant Formula from Contamination Act) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
+S272 (Protect Infant Formula from Contamination Act) has been assessed with a bearish outlook for investors.
 This legislation directly affects AbbVie ($ABBV).
-The primary sectors impacted are Healthcare and Consumer.
+The primary sectors impacted are Healthcare and Manufacturing.
 View the full bill text on Congress.gov.

 bearish